RoundaboutTeam/etherless-cli/README.md

 # Installation
 Open a terminal and run the command <code>npm i @roundabout-team/etherless-cli -g</code> (Depending on your OS, administrator privileges may be required)

+# Settings
+## Change Ethereum network used
+To change the Ethereum network used by the cli, open the .env file and modify the NETWORK field.

+## Update the contract of Etherless-smart module
+If the contract of Etherless-smart module change, to update the CLI you have to:
+ - Update the abi file inside the contracts directory
+ - If the address of the smart contract has changed, update the field SMART_ADDRESS inside .env file

 # Commands
 To use a command from inside the repository run: <code>etherless `<command>` [params...]</code>